athol-de/ESP8266_smart_garagedoor/README.md

 *Why the heck this way?*

-Because now you can use a simple NC ("normally closed") reed contact to power the ESP up when the door meets it's final position (if there is any; my garage gate has one).
+Because now you can use a simple NC ("normally closed") reed switch to power the ESP up when the door meets it's final position (if there is any; my garage gate has one).
 Once the gate is closed again, the power is shut off.
 This way the ESP consumes power only while the gate is open.

-Of course you can use a NO ("normally open") reed contact and mount the ESP on the closed door, so power is again enabled when opening the door.
+Of course you can use a NO ("normally open") reed switch and mount the ESP on the closed door, so power is again enabled when opening the door.
 Or in case your door is normally open and only closed in rare situations, you might build the code the other way round.

 *How the heck does that work?*